tc39/proposal-readonly-collections/README.md

 Following the Liskov substitutability principle, we consider a type to be a behavioral contract.
 Type B is a behavioral subtype of type A when instances of B obey A's specification of the behavior of A instances.
 By these criteria `Map`, `FixedMap`, and `ReadOnlyMap` are behavioral subtypes of a hypothetical `AbstractMap`, which again has exactly the API of `FixedMap` and `ReadOnlyMap`, but a weaker behavioral type that `Map` also obeys.
 In addition, `FixedMap` is a behavioral subtype of `ReadOnlyMap` At this time, we do not propose actually creating this abstract supertype `AbstractMap`, but rather treat it as a specification fiction.

-The types in the API definitions below are stated are according to these behavioral subtyping relationships.
+The types in the API definitions below are stated according to these behavioral subtyping relationships.

 ## APIs